awesomelistsio/awesome/README.md

 * **[Awesome MongoDB](https://github.com/awesomelistsio/awesome-mongodb):** A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 * **[Awesome MySQL](https://github.com/awesomelistsio/awesome-mysql):** A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 * **[Awesome PostgreSQL](https://github.com/awesomelistsio/awesome-postgresql):** A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.

+## Decentralized Systems

+* **[Awesome Blockchain Protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols):** A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
+* **[Awesome Consensus Algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms):** A comprehensive list of consensus mechanisms and protocols used in decentralized systems (e.g., Proof of Work, Proof of Stake, Raft, Paxos).
+* **[Awesome Decentralized Autonomous Organizations (DAOs)](https://github.com/awesomelistsio/awesome-daos):** A collection of resources for building and participating in decentralized autonomous organizations.
+* **[Awesome Decentralized Finance (DeFi)](https://github.com/awesomelistsio/awesome-defi):** Resources and tools for building and understanding decentralized finance applications.
+* **[Awesome Decentralized Identity (DID)](https://github.com/awesomelistsio/awesome-decentralized-identity):** A list of tools, protocols, and libraries for decentralized identity systems and self-sovereign identity (SSI).
+* **[Awesome Decentralized Systems](https://github.com/awesomelistsio/awesome-decentralized-systems):** A curated list of tools, protocols, and resources for building decentralized applications and services.
+* **[Awesome Distributed Databases](https://github.com/awesomelistsio/awesome-distributed-databases):** A collection of distributed database technologies and tools, including consensus protocols and replication strategies.
+* **[Awesome IPFS](https://github.com/awesomelistsio/awesome-ipfs):** A curated list of resources, tools, and libraries for the InterPlanetary File System (IPFS), a protocol for decentralized storage.
+* **[Awesome Peer-to-Peer (P2P) Networks](https://github.com/awesomelistsio/awesome-p2p-networks):** Resources and tools for building and understanding peer-to-peer networks.
+* **[Awesome Web3 Development](https://github.com/awesomelistsio/awesome-web3-development):** Tools, frameworks, and resources for building decentralized applications (dApps) using Web3 technologies.

 ## Digital Marketing